lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     WHERE ssObjectId = -735085100561880491

 5.2.
-Plot the heliocentric Y distance as a function of heliocentic X distance by clicking on the "plot setings" icon and selecting ``heliocenticY`` for y and ``heliocentricX`` for x.
+The default plot will be the heliocentric Y distance as a function of heliocentic X distance as in the screenshot below.
 Note that the object moves slowly in heliocentric coordinate X as well as in Y (by a comparison to, e.g., Earth's motion), covering only a few au in 10 years.
 This is expected given its multi-au distance from the Sun.